vladysor/SensEdu/docs/Library/DAC.md

 If you want to see complete examples, visit `\examples\` directory or open them via Arduino IDE by navigating to `File → Examples → SensEdu`.

 Each example uses a LUT with specified (12-bit) values and size.
-An example of defining a sine wave of 64 samples is shown in the following code snippet
+An example of defining a sine wave of 64 samples is shown in the following code snippet:

 ```c
 const SENSEDU_DAC_BUFFER(buffer_name, buffer_size) = {...};
 ```
-where the first parameter of `SENSEDU_DAC_BUFFER` is the user-defined ***name*** to be used in the program code while the second parameter is the ***size*** of the LUT.
+The first parameter of `SENSEDU_DAC_BUFFER` is the user-defined ***name*** to be used in the program code while the second parameter is the ***size*** of the LUT.

-{: .NOTE}
+{: .WARNING}
-User can specify LUT size to be any positive integer.
-However, the real size of the DAC buffer has to be an integer divisible by integers raised by power of 2.
-See more details in [MPU Configuration]({% link Library/DAC.md %}#mpu-configuration) section.
+Always use `SENSEDU_DAC_BUFFER` macro to define arrays/LUTs for the DAC.
+This macro automatically handles all buffer requirements for cache coherence, regardless of the selected size.
+For details, visit the [MPU Configuration]({% link Library/DAC.md %}#mpu-configuration) section.

 ### Send_DAC_Single_Sine